arunchandra23/tensorGo-assignment/README.md

 ## tensorGo-assignment

 > [!NOTE]
-> For the RAG application I'm using a paid subscription of openai, please use it for light testing only.
+> For the performing RAG I'm using a paid subscription of openai, please use it for light testing only.

 ## Instalation